rmia46/run-in-shell/README.md

 ## Windows Setup

 ### Installation
+For automatic installation, download the `run-in-shell-win-installer.ps1` file and run it in powershell by right clicking on the file (try with administrator if necessary).
+If installation fails for any reason, kindly go through the manual process described below.

+#### Mnaual Installation
 Copy the source code and then append it to the powershell `$PROFILE` and you are done.
 But..

 If you haven't previously created any profile run the following command in the powershell window.